dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 These properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.

 > [!NOTE]
-> `CollectionView` uses the native layout engines to perform layout.
+> <xref:Microsoft.Maui.Controls.CollectionView> uses the native layout engines to perform layout.

 ## Vertical list

-By default, `CollectionView` will display its items in a vertical list layout.
+By default, <xref:Microsoft.Maui.Controls.CollectionView> will display its items in a vertical list layout.
 Therefore, it's not necessary to set the `ItemsLayout` property to use this layout:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">